blender/blender/doc/python_api/rst/info_tutorial_addon.rst

 Menu Item
 ^^^^^^^^^

-Addons can add to the user interface of existing panels, headers and menus defined in Python.
+Add-ons can add to the user interface of existing panels, headers and menus defined in Python.

 For this example we'll add to an existing menu.